 The endowment and annual operating budget increased exponentially, and the College saw $100 million in capital improvements.
 The College raised its regional and national profile among Catholic, co‑educational colleges.

-New and renovated buildings during Dr. Iadarola's tenure included the Dixon Athletic Center, Founder's Hall, the Bruckmann Chapel, several residence halls, the Center for Science, Education, and Technology (now the Iadarola Center), and the Edith Robb Dixon Field.
+New and renovated buildings during Dr. Iadarola's tenure included the Dixon Athletic Center, Founder's Hall, the Bruckmann Chapel, several residence halls, the Edith Robb Dixon Field, and the Center for Science, Education, and Technology (now the Iadarola Center).

 Sister Eileen Currie, MSC ’66(1982–92)President Emerita

-Under Sister Eileen, groundbreaking curriculum change came when the faculty voted to make community service a requirement.
+Groundbreaking curriculum change came during Sister Eileen's tenure, when the faculty voted to make community service a requirement.